Find out about the risks associated with timber framed buildings and make sure you get the right cover for your unique home

 What are the risks of owning a timber-framed home?

 As with a lot of natural materials, bespoke homes or atypical structures, regular maintenance is essential.
 Cladding and fascia boards can be applied to timber to protect the wood from extreme moisture and heat, and of course, due to the fast burning materials, homeowners need to be more vigilant to prevent house fires.

 Whilst timber is great for rapid insulation, it can also retain moisture, and consequently is at risk of condensation.

 This leads to problems such as rot and cracks, which can cause long term damage to the timber.
 To avoid excess condensation, most construction companies install a vapour check - such as foil-based plasterboard between the lining of any inside wall and insulation material to prevent vapour from passing through the timber.

-Dry rot can also be an issue and may become more of a risk with climate change and increased temperatures, so make sure you regularly check and treat the wood, getting expert help when needed.
+Dry rot can also be an issue and may become more of a risk with climate change and increased temperatures, so make sure you regularly check the wood, getting expert help with treating dry rot when needed.

 Another issue with timber is the lack of noise insulation compared to brickwork.
 Noise will travel a lot further around the house and from the outside world, so it’s worth speaking with your architect to find out about sound absorbent walls.